jondubois/iogrid/README.md

 Deciding on the correct ratio of workers to brokers is a bit of a balancing act and will vary based on your specific workload - You will have to try it out and watch your processes.
 When you launch the engine, SocketCluster will tell you the PIDs of your worker and broker processes.

-Based on the rudimentary tests that I've carried out so far, I've found that you generally need more workers than brokers but a ratio of 1:1 with workers to brokers tends to be the safest.
+Based on the rudimentary tests that I've carried out so far, I've found that you generally need more workers than brokers.
+The ratio of workers to brokers that seems to work best for most use cases is approximately 2:1.

 Also note that cell controllers (`cell.js`) will be evenly sharded across available workers.
 For this reason, it is highly recommended that you divide your world grid in such a way that your number of worker processes and total number of cells share a common factor.
 So for example, if you have 3 workers, you can have a world grid with dimensions of 3000 * 3000 pixels made up of 3 cells of dimensions 1000 * 3000 (rectangular cells are fine; in fact, I highly encourage them since they are more efficient).